 It’s best to wait until it gets cooler and apply a post-emergent herbicide to any weeds that are currently in your yard.
 In the future, apply a pre-emergent herbicide in the spring to reduce summer weeds and be sure to apply a pre-emergent herbicide in the fall to keep fall and winter weeds out.

 If temperatures are consistently below 85 degrees, it’s generally safe to apply post-emergent herbicides for any summer annual and perennial weeds.
 However, we suggest waiting until it gets closer to the fall season.
 If temperatures are low one day and exceed 85 degrees in the following days, the grass is still vulnerable to damage from the herbicide.

 Learn more in How to Control Weeds During the Summer.

 Pictured above from left to right: Knotweed, spurge, lespedeza and crabgrass.

 Pictured above from left to right: Goosegrass, dallisgrass, nutsedge and sandbur.

 This time of year is the absolute worst time for insect invasions.
 Bugs like fire ants or mosquitos aren’t the only ones to watch out for—there are a lot of insects that can cause severe damage to your lawn.
-Some of the most common summer insects include chinch bugs, grub worms, mole crickets, spittlebugs and nematodes.
+Some of the most common summer insects include grub worms, mole crickets and spittlebugs.

-Pictured above from left to right: A chinch bug, grub worm, mole cricket, spittlebug and nematode.
+Pictured above from left to right: A grub worm, mole cricket and spittlebug.

 Some of the insect control products listed below are labeled to treat these common insects.
 Be sure to read the label thoroughly before application.
 Learn more about different types of lawn insects in Insect Identification.